-Hey guys, follow one of the two steps below to shrink your dress shirt.
+Hey guys, follow one of the two steps below and learn how to shrink a dress shirt.
 However, I would advise getting your shirt tailored instead of shrinking it at home.

 A dress shirt is made from multiple pieces of fabric sewn together, unlike a t-shirt or hoodie.
 A tailor or seamstress can specifically alter these pieces, so you only change the exact area needed.